Rarisma/A-Generic-Roguealike-Game/README.md

 # Rougealike 1.0
 Rougealike is randomised RPG where you can find lots of things such as monoliths, villages and caves

-# Beta Revsion 2 Info
+# Release 1.0
-Beta Revison 2 will be released around wendnesday to friday and will include most of the features still on the to do list
+A final revison of 1.0 will be released soon.
+Once all items are done 1.0 will be thoroughly tested and released before March 1st

 - [ ] Updates and Rebalancing of